Skip to main content

 A.R.S. § 14-5411

-Arizona generally requires a conservator to post a bond before taking control of a protected person's estate.
-The bond amount is typically based on the total value of the estate's assets plus one year of estimated income.
-Certain institutional conservators, like banks and trust companies, are exempt from this requirement.
+A conservator generally must post a bond before taking control of a protected person's estate.
+The bond amount is based on the total value of the estate's assets plus one year of estimated income.
+Banks, trust companies, and other institutional conservators are exempt.

 Title 14, PROTECTION OF PERSONS UNDER DISABILITY AND THEIR PROPERTY